-All physician assistant students are required to maintain current BCLS certification.
-A BCLS (Basic Cardiac Life Support) certification/recertification course is offered during the Fall semester for didactic-year students prior to the clinical rotations.
+All physician assistant students are required to maintain current BCLS (Basic Cardiac Life Support) certification.
+A BCLS certification/recertification course is offered for didactic-year students prior to the clinical rotations.
 A student may be excused from participation if they provide documentation of current certification and continued coverage through the end of their clinical year.